Reformation in Ireland

-The Reformation in Ireland was a movement for the reform of religious life and institutions that was introduced into Ireland by the English administration at the behest of King Henry VIII of England.
+The Reformation in Ireland was a movement for the reform of religious life and institutions that was introduced into Ireland by the English Crown at the behest of King Henry VIII of England.
 His desire for an annulment of his marriage was known as the King's Great Matter.
 Ultimately Pope Clement VII refused the petition; consequently, in order to give legal effect to his wishes, it became necessary for the King to assert his lordship over the Catholic Church in his realm.
 In passing the Acts of Supremacy in 1534, the English Parliament confirmed the King's supremacy over the Church in the Kingdom of England.
 This challenge to Papal supremacy resulted in a breach with the Catholic Church.
 By 1541, the Irish Parliament had agreed to the change in status of the country from that of a Lordship to that of Kingdom of Ireland.

 Unlike similar movements for religious reform on the continent of Europe, the various phases of the English Reformation as it developed in Ireland were largely driven by changes in government policy, to which public opinion in England gradually accommodated itself.
-In Ireland, however, the government's policy was not embraced by public opinion; the majority of the population continued to adhere to Roman Catholicism.
+In Ireland, however, the government's policy was not embraced by public opinion; the majority of the population continued to adhere to Catholicism.

+The Reformation in Ireland faced significant challenges, resulting in limited success compared to other regions.
+A major factor was the scarcity of Protestant preachers throughout the sixteenth century, which hindered the spread of Reformation ideas and the establishment of indigenous support.
+This lack of local backing made it difficult to enforce and circulate Protestant reforms during Elizabeth I's reign.
+As the movement struggled to gain a foothold among the native population, it was often perceived as an extension of English colonization efforts, leading to resistance from both the Irish Gaelic and Old English communities, who viewed it as a threat to their cultural and religious identities.

 Religious policy of Henry VIII

 Norman and English monarchs used the title "Lord of Ireland" to refer to their Irish conquests dating from the Norman invasion of Ireland.
 In passing the Crown of Ireland Act 1542, the Irish Parliament granted Henry, by his command, a new title – King of Ireland.
 The state was renamed the Kingdom of Ireland.
 The King desired this innovation because the Lordship of Ireland had been granted by the Papacy; technically, he held the Lordship in fief from the Pope.
-As Henry had been excommunicated in 1533 and again in 1538, he worried that his title could be withdrawn by his overlord – the Pope.
+As Henry had been excommunicated in 1533 and again in 1538, he worried that his title could be withdrawn by his overlord, the Pope.